dtrelogan/react-formstate/README.md

 react-formstate is a productivity solution for [React forms](https://facebook.github.io/react/docs/forms.html) that supports real-world, non-trivial use cases.
 It eliminates busy work without sacrificing flexibility.

 react-formstate turned out even better than I expected.
-If you give it a try, I think you'll be happy with the solution too.
+I think it's an awesome, fully formed solution worthy of way more traction than it's gotten from the community, but maybe I'm missing something.

 If you have any feedback I am happy to hear it.
 Thanks.